 We all need to do our part to ensure that our homes have the clean water we expect each and every day.
+Per State of Michigan plumbing codes and city ordinance, if you have any devices inside your property, you are responsible for and required to report them to the city as well as have them routinely tested.
 Common hazards in and around your home can contaminate your drinking water as well as your neighbors.
-Look around your home or business to identify areas where you might unknowingly have a cross connection - the laundry room, the garage, the utility room or your sprinkler system.
+Look around your home or business to identify areas where you might unknowingly have a cross connection - the laundry room, the garage, the utility room, or your sprinkler system.
 It is especially important to remove outside garden hoses from buckets while conducting cleaning or work around your home.
 A garden hose can be extremely hazardous when left submerged in a swimming pool, a bucket, chemical sprayer or when left elevated above the outside faucet.
 Backflow prevention devices must be purchased and installed on all cross connections - contact a local plumbing contractor to ask about having your home checked and protected from cross connections.